 But what if you could stop that person getting into the building in the first place?

-Many companies are trying this approach, combining their access control and punching in-and-out with manual temperature checks and some health questions.
+Many food production companies are trying this approach, combining their access control and punching in-and-out with manual temperature checks and some health questions.
 It makes sense – up to 89% of Covid-19 positive patients present a fever.

 But think about it – you have one or two points of contact for every member of your workforce, checking their temperature, exposing both themselves and then potentially every other worker to infection.